suprateembanerjee/PID/README.md

 ```
 On the Ubuntu Terminal, we can observe that the program is listening to a port.
 Now, if the Simulator is launched, it should automatically connect and execute.

+## Overall Workflow

+The PID controller takes in a few hard coded static coefficients that I have manually tuned to optimize it for the intended behavior in the Simulator provided by Udacity.
+The PID class contained overloaded constructors to initialize the objects, and a set_coeffs() method to specifically set coefficients.
+The object has access to a few variables
+such as the coefficients themselves, along with errors, previous CTE (used for differential calculations) and total CTE (used for integral calculations).
+The throttle has been
+hardcoded to simulate constant velocity.

+Essentially, as the project currently stands, it is a P Controller, as both I and D coefficients have been tuned to negligible or null values.
+I plan to update this code in the future where I would use the following possible improvements.

+## Possible Improvements

+* Calculating Optimal Coefficients

+The hard-coded coefficients are not only inefficient and time consuming, but are also sub-optimal.
+Genetic Algorithm based techniques such as Coordinate Ascent (Twiddle), or other techniques such as Ant Colony Optimizations (ACO) can be used to optimize coefficients.

+* Using another PID controller for throttle

+Throttle has been set to a constant velocity.
+Ideally a PID controller can be used for throttle as well.
+Intuitively, it makes sense to use CTE because it is a parameter that tells how far the car is from the center of the lane.
+Intuitively, it would also make sense if speed was higher when the car is in the center of the lane and decrease as the car deviates from the center.

 ## Output

 A video titled **Output.mp4** can be found in the repository showcasing the working of the PID Controller in the simulator.